dondakeshimo/todo-cli/README.md

 ### Completion
 You can use completion with bash or zsh.

-{.warning} zsh completion
+##### :warning: zsh completion
-:  ZSH completion would often shows inappropriate candidates if you didn't configure below setting.
+ZSH completion would often shows inappropriate candidates if you didn't configure below setting.
 We recommend you to set zsh-completion configuration.

 #### Bash
 Set `PROG=todo` and load `scripts/bash_autocomplete`.